 Visit Lincoln Park Zoo During Fall Fest

 Visit Lincoln Park Zoo during its annual Fall Fest.
-This family-friendly celebration will offer fun fall activities including a pumpkin patch and walk, live pumpkin carvers, a festive pop-up bar, animal chats, musical entertainment and more!
+This family-friendly celebration will offer free fun fall activities including a pumpkin patch, professional pumpkin carvers, free musical entertainment, story times and more.
+Every weekend will offer something new.

 Address: 2400 N. Cannon Drive